-The Chemistry Department has over \$1,000,000 worth of aging equipment that is used throughout our curriculum.
-What message does the institution send to "entering students and faculty" when our maintenance budget will not cover the cost of even one service call?
-While we greatly appreciate the Leighty funds that will soon become available for equipment modernization, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
-In order for the Department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of support from the university must dramatically increase.
+In the last year, the Chemistry Department, thanks to the Leighty funds for equipment modernization, has acquired over \$87,000 worth of new equipment that will be used in our curriculum and in research.
+While we greatly appreciate these acquisitions, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
+In order for the Department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of annual support from the university must dramatically increase.